ryzenboi98/weather-api/README.md

 Some of the obtained data will be stored in our in-memory H2 Database Engine through the Java Persistance API (JPA).

 ## API doc
-The API has only a simple GET Request method which requires a parameter called `location`.
+The API has only a simple `GET Request` which requires a parameter called `location`.

 This parameter can take the data in the following formats: